Charles S. Rabkin, M.D.

 Infections and Immunoepidemiology Branch

 Non-Hodgkin lymphoma is a neoplasm of the effector cells that mediate adaptive immunity.
 I study the acquired and inherited abnormalities of immune cells that may contribute to their malignant transformation.
-This work has revealed important roles of chronic infection, immune dysregulation and chromosomal translocation as mechanisms for this disease.
 AIDS-related lymphoma represents a particularly informative model, given its high incidence in defined populations under close medical supervision.
 To advance research efforts in this area, we have launched AIDSLymph, a consortium investigating associations and risk factors for lymphoma in patients with advanced HIV infection, in collaboration with the North American AIDS Cohorts Collaboration on Research & Design (NA-ACCORD).

 Related Scientific Focus Areas